 - Three frequency options

 Wireless systems are becoming the standard in the sound industry.
-Whether it is wireless mic systems, wireless projection systems, wireless translation systems, or a wireless assisted listening device is the way you want to go with today’s church technology.
-In a few years everything will be wireless.
+Whether it is wireless mic systems, wireless projection systems, wireless translation systems, or wireless assistive listening device is the way you want to go with today’s church technology.
+In a few years, everything will be wireless.

 Baby boomers are getting older.
 I know.
 I am one of them.
-And at times, I know my hearing is not the best.
-Loud room are starting to get annoying.
+Moreover, at times, I know my hearing is not the best.
+The loud room noise is starting to get annoying.
 So providing a listening system is only going to grow in importance.

 You never know, the next person that needs your church to provide this option might be you.